 Ease of Installation

 Ceramic and porcelain tiles are easier to place on cement flooring, using a layer of adhesive to stick the tiles in place.
 These can also be installed as a DIY project.
 Granite tiles, however, need professional assistance during installation.
-An average tile mason can charge Rs.
-22 to 25 per square feet, but if you want the best finishing, opt for someone that is offering their services in the price range of Rs.
-32 to 35 per square feet.

 One of the significant factors to consider is the price of tile flooring in Pakistan.
 Pakistan’s tiling industry is flooded with a lot of imported options for ceramic and porcelain tiles.

 Ceramic tiles are mostly imported from China, Iran, Indonesia, Malaysia, and Spain.
 The average for 24 x 24 may cost PKR 1500-2000 per square metre.
 Chinese or Iranian tiles, which are also the most commonly used, are sold at the rates of PKR 1300-1800 per square metre for 24 x 48.

 Porcelain tiles, on the other hand, are ranked in terms of cost based on whether they are full-body or half-body.
 The price usually ranges from PKR 1,500 to PKR 4,000 or more per square metre.